Ira Sandperl

 Ira Sandperl (March 11, 1923 – April 13, 2013) was an American anti-war activist and educator.
 A proponent of nonviolence, he influenced students and heroes of the anti-war, civil rights, and peace movements, including Martin Luther King Jr., David Harris, Bob Dylan, John Lennon, Lawrence Ferlinghetti, Allen Ginsberg, Daniel Ellsberg, Thomas Merton, and Joan Baez with whom he formed the Institute for the Study of Non-violence.
 Sandperl became a national figure in the antiwar movement of the 1960s, according to New York Times reporter and longtime friend John Markoff.

 Sandperl was born in St. Louis, Missouri and raised in a Jewish household by Harry and Ione Sandperl.
-His father was a surgeon and his mother was a follower of Norman Thomas, leading Mr. Sandperl early on to be exposed to both socialist and pacifist ideals.
+His father was a surgeon and his mother was a follower of Norman Thomas, leading Sandperl early on to be exposed to both socialist and pacifist ideals.
 He attended Stanford University but dropped out after World War II began.
 His attempt to join the armed forces in the ambulance corps was denied because of a childhood bout with polio.

 As a student at Stanford he tried to generate sympathy among the faculty for the Japanese-Americans in concentration camps.
 After Stanford he left for Mexico, returning after World War II to Palo Alto where he taught meditation and Sunday school classes at the Palo Alto Friend's Church, and lectured at Stanford.
 In 1955 he was hired at Kepler's Books as the very first employee.
 He engaged customers on political topics as well as giving advice on literature, and introduced a generation of draft-age men to nonviolence during the Vietnam War.

 Sandperl was a longtime resident of Palo Alto and Menlo Park, where he was an oracular presence at Kepler's bookstore, Peninsula School and other venues in the Stanford area, and influenced many young people who grew up in his community in the 1950's and 1960's, including Joan Baez and John Markoff.